stac-extensions/version/README.md

 | deprecated | boolean | Specifies that the Collection or Item is deprecated with the potential to be removed.
 Defaults to `false`.
 It should be transitioned out of usage as soon as possible and users should refrain from using it in new projects.
 A link with relation type `latest-version` SHOULD be added to the links and MUST refer to the resource that can be used instead. |

 These fields have different meaning depending on where they are used.
-When used as an Item properties or top-level Collection field, they refer to the version or deprecation of the metadata (e.g. Item or Collection).
-When used in an Asset Object, they refer to the version or deprecation of the actual data linked to in the Asset Object.
+When used as an Item properties or top-level Collection field, they refer to the version or deprecation of all data referenced in the Item or Collection.
+When used in an Asset Object, they refer to the version or deprecation of the particular data asset linked to in the Asset Object.

 ## Relation types